aggiemakerspace/github-training/README.md

 * Module 7 - Hosting with GitHub Pages
 * Module 8 - Using GitHub Classroom as an Instructor
 * Module 9 - Organization Management on GitHub

+## Support - Asking for help!
+Need help with a submission for the training?
+Have a general git question?
+Having difficulty with installing software?
+[Open an issue](https://github.com/aggiemakerspace/github-training/issues/new) to request assistance!
+Provide a detailed explanation of your problem and someone will provide you with an answer as soon as possible!